n7tae/mrefd/README.md

 sudo make install
 ```

 If, after doing the `git pull`, you see that it's downloaded a new example.cfg file, it would probably be a good idea to remake your mrefd.cfg file.
-There may be new options of which you might want to take advantage.
+There may be new options of which you might want to take advantage, or old options that are no longer supported or needed.

 ## Running multiple instances